Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Acknowledgements

 \section{Acknowledgements}

 We would like to thank M. Landreman for use of the REGCOIL code and for discussion of a uniformly offset coil constraint.
 We would also like to thank T. Antonsen and M. Landreman for providing feedback on a draft of this manuscript.
-This work was supported by the US Department of Energy FES grants DE-FG02-93ER-54197 and DE-FC02-08ER-54964 and the ARCS Foundation.
-Some computations presented in this work have used resources at the National Energy Research Scientific Computing Center (NERSC).